akmalfaditya/Bootcamp/Practice/Framework Fundamentals/Enums/README.md

-# C# Enums: Complete Guide and Practical Applications
+# C# Enums

-## 🎯 Learning Objectives
+## Learning Objectives

-Master the complete C# enum system, from basic usage to advanced flags operations and real-world applications.
+Learn the complete C# enum system, from basic usage to advanced flags operations and real-world applications.
 This comprehensive project covers every aspect of working with enumerations in modern C# development.

-## 🌟 What You'll Learn
+## What You'll Learn

 ### Core Enum Concepts
 - **Enum fundamentals** - Understanding enums as named constants